vipulnaik/diet-exercise-health/best-practices/best-practices-around-foodmarble-aire-2-breath-testing.md

 ## For the actual breath test

 * Swallow saliva right before the test to reduce the risk of drool on the mouthpiece.
+Wipe my lips if they are wet.

-* After a normal breath out, hold your breath for at least three seconds by pinching the nose, while pressing the button on the device.
+* After slightly less than a full normal breath out (i.e., maybe only go something like 75% of the way to the breath out), hold your breath for at least three seconds by pinching the nose, while pressing the button on the device.

+  * Doing a full normal breath out runs the risk of not having enough air to blow into the device later.

+  * On the other hand, doing a breath in runs the risk of there being too much outside air.

 * While keeping the nose pinched, put the mouth on the mouthpiece and breathe out slowly until the phone says that the breath is completed and shows the fermentation scores.

+## If the breath test fails

+* If the response had shown that it had started receiving my breath but didn't get enough, it's likely that breathing in a bit more or breathing out a bit less would work.

+* If, on the other hand, the response had shown no ack of my breathing out, then it's likely a technical error.
+Before the next try, I should fully charge, unpair, and hard reset.

+* If I do not need a measurement immediately, it is recommended to wait at least 20 minutes before trying again, and preferable to wait about 2-3 hours or more.

 ## After the breath test